Vyral/base-template/_posts/2018-10-11-why-you-need-a-home-warranty.md

 {% include youtube.html %}

 Should you get a home warranty?
 I think so.
-There are many benefits of having a warranty no matter if you just bought your home, currently own, or are looking to sell.
+There are many benefits of having a warranty, no matter if you just bought your home, currently own, or are looking to sell.
 To help me explain why home warranties are so important, I recently met with Shelley Carson of First American Home Warranty to discuss home warranties and all their benefits.

 **I have timestamped the conversation below so you can jump to the section(s) that you find the most interesting.**